District Role in Parent and Family Engagement

 - Provide training that helps parents work with their child to improve academic achievement.
 Include training on the school’s phone notification system so parents have real–time access to information about attendance and achievement.

-Districts must build capacity for parent involvement within schools and among parents themselves.
+Districts must build capacity for parent and family engagement within schools and among parents themselves.
 Effective scheduling, best practices and community engagement — are just three of the many ways districts can support parent involvement at school, at home and across the community.

 Provide training on these topics: